AlperHuseyn/bracket-balanced/README.md

 This script can be useful to insert the missing brackets to make a given string bracket balanced.
 It can be used as a part of a larger program to validate user input or to check the syntax of a programming language.

+5. '**insert_missing_bracket_v2.py**' : This script contains a function called '**insert_missing_brackets()**' which
+takes in a string as an argument and returns the same string with any missing brackets inserted in the appropriate places.

+This function uses dictionaries to map opening and closing brackets, and performs the same checks as the previous script.
+The main difference is that it uses dictionaries to check for matching brackets, rather than using a series of if-else statements.
+This can make the code more readable and easier to maintain.

+This script can be useful to insert the missing brackets to make a given string bracket balanced.
+It can be used as a part of a larger program to validate user input or to check the syntax of a programming language.
+It is an alternative solution to the previous version, which uses if-else statements.

 ## Usage

 To use the scripts, you will need to have Python 3 installed on your machine.
 Once you have cloned this repository,